Atlanticism: Ideology

-Broadly speaking, Atlanticism is particularly strong in the United Kingdom (linked to the Special Relationship) and eastern and central Europe (i.e. the area between Germany and Russia).
-There are numerous reasons for its strength in Eastern Europe: primarily the role of the United States in bringing political freedom there after the First World War (Wilson's Fourteen Points), the major role of the U.S. during the Cold War (culminating in the geopolitical defeat of the Soviet empire and its withdrawal from the region), its relative enthusiasm for bringing the countries of the region into Atlanticist institutions such as NATO, and a suspicion of the intentions of the major Western European powers.
-Some commentators see countries such as Poland and the United Kingdom among those who generally hold strong Atlanticist views, while seeing countries such as Germany and France tending to promote continental views and a strong European Union.
+Broadly speaking, Atlanticism is particularly strong in the United Kingdom, which is linked to the Special Relationship, as well as Eastern and Central Europe (the countries east of Germany and west of Russia's contiguous territory).
+There are numerous reasons for its strength in Central and Eastern Europe: primarily the view of the United States as an altruistic power, particularly after World War I (US President Wilson's Fourteen Points) and World War II (albeit inconsistent), the major role of the US during the Cold War (culminating in the geopolitical defeat of the Soviet Union and the end of communist rule), its relative enthusiasm for bringing the countries of the region into Atlanticist institutions such as NATO, and a suspicion of the intentions of the major Western European powers.
+Some commentators see countries such as Poland and the United Kingdom among those who generally hold strong Atlanticist views, while seeing countries such as Germany and France tending to promote continental views and a strong EU.

-In the early 21st century, Atlanticism has tended to be slightly stronger on the political right in Europe (although many variations do exist from country to country), but on the political center-left in the United States.
-The partisan division should not be overstated, but it exists and has grown since the end of the Cold War.

-While trans-Atlantic trade and political ties have remained mostly strong throughout the Cold War and beyond, the larger trend has been continentalist economic integration with the European Economic Area and the North American Free Trade Agreement notably dividing the Atlantic region into two rival trade blocs.
-However, many political actors and commentators do not see the two processes as being necessarily opposed to one another, in fact some commentators believe regional integration can reinforce Atlanticism.
+In the early 21st century, Atlanticism has tended to be slightly stronger on the political right in Europe (although many variations exist from country to country), and on the center-left in the United States.
+While this partisan division should not be overstated, it exists and has grown since the end of the Cold War.
+Trans-Atlantic trade and political ties have remained mostly strong throughout the Cold War and beyond; however, the larger trend has been continentalist economic integration with the European Economic Area (EEA) and the North American Free Trade Agreement (NAFTA) notably dividing the Atlantic region into two rival trade blocs.
+Despite this, political commentators do not see the two processes as being necessarily opposed to one another, and some believe regional integration can reinforce Atlanticism.
 Article 2 of the North Atlantic Treaty, added by Canada, also attempted to bind the nations together on economic and political fronts.

 Institutions

-The North Atlantic Council is the premier, governmental forum for discussion and decision-making in an Atlanticist context.
-Other organizations that can be considered Atlanticist in origin: